opensource-3d-p/rperf/README.md

 In particular, the most significant issues addressed from _iperf3_ follow:

+* Multiple concurrent clients are supported by any given server.

 * _rperf_'s implementation of
   [RFC 1889](https://tools.ietf.org/html/rfc1889#appendix-A.8) for streaming jitter calculation starts by assuming a delta between the first and second